If you’ve ever asked yourself “what does an office manager do” keep reading to see the 5 fun tasks they get paid to enjoy.

 Office managers can be responsible from organizing and creating events, and that includes the in-office birthday parties and holiday parties that everyone looks forward to year round.
 You get to set the mood, choose the decorations, and even pick out the cake you’re all celebrating with, all while earning a salary.

 Inventory management can include making sure that you have enough reams of paper, but it means getting to pick the inventory in the breakroom, and that means food.
 In many cases, office managers are the ones who get to pick the snacks and stock the fridge and breakroom with all the goodies people look forward to all day long.

 When it comes to snacks, we know that diversity and high quality are two of the best descriptors you can use.
-Check out our box plans, which can be customized with more than 20,000 offerings that include everything from organic to gluten free goodies that will keep you going until the clock hits 5.
+Check out our office ordering platform, which carries over 1000 healthy office snacks that include everything from organic to gluten free goodies that will keep you going until the clock hits 5.

 Is lumbar support or an ergonomic design important to you?
 Are you ready to get rid of the old, clunky chairs that look like they’ve been dragged out of a landfill?

 Go ahead and choose those comfy, plush chairs that bring the office into the 21st century and relegate your back pain to a mere memory, because office managers are typically the ones who get to pick out the new furniture.
 Have fun testing those chairs, the new sofa for the waiting room, and finding desks that will help everyone stay organized.
 As long as you can make it work with the budget, the sky's the limit.

 Every single time a new coworker comes into the office, it feels like a lot at stake -- and it is!
 A single person can actually alter the company culture that you’ve created, affecting the dynamic of the work environment.